DavidUdell/sparse_circuit_discovery/README.markdown

 ## Project Status
 Current version is 0.2.0.

-The `sae_training` sub-directory is Joseph Bloom's, used for importing his pretrained sparse autoencoders from HF Hub.
+The `sae_training` sub-directory is Joseph Bloom's, a dependency for importing his pretrained sparse autoencoders from HF Hub.